laas/metapod/README.md

   * include/metapod: header-only library of robot dynamics algorithms.
     Algorithms consist of the combination of *compile-time* traversal algorithms and visitors.
 They can be applied to a robot model which is a class with a specific structure.
+The number representation (double by default) is also a template parameter.

   * robotbuilder: a library to help generating the source code of robot model classes.